AdConDev/yalemi-api/README.md

-# Social Media API
+# Yalemi API Tech Stack

-Social Media API with Python FastAPI and Postgres SQL.
+Yalemi Social Network API with FastAPI and SQLModel.

 ## Table of Contents